It’s a dreaded diagnosis: Stage 4 pancreatic cancer.

 Other well-known figures who have succumbed to pancreatic cancer include Patrick Swayze, who lived 18 months after his stage 4 diagnosis, and Apple founder Steve Jobs, who had a less-common and less-deadly form of the disease and lived eight years, undergoing surgery and a liver transplant during that time.

-Supreme Court Justice Ruth Bader Ginsburg also had pancreatic cancer, but it was caught very early, by accident during a CT scan.
-A single tiny lesion was removed with surgery in 2009.
+The late Supreme Court Justice Ruth Bader Ginsburg also had pancreatic cancer, but it was caught very early, by accident during a CT scan.
+A single tiny lesion was removed with surgery in 2009, but it returned this summer as Stage 4 disease and she ultimately died.

 Americans have a lifetime risk of between 1 in 63 and 1 in 64 for developing pancreatic cancer.